-Take advantage of the instructor and TA office hours (posted on course web page).
+Take advantage of the instructor and TA office hours over Zoom (posted on course web page).
 We will work hard to be accessible to students.
 Please send us email if you need to meet outside of office hours.
-Don't be shy if you don't understand something: come to office hours, send email, or speak up in class!
+Don't be shy if you don't understand something: come to office hours, send email, or ask/post questions in class!